sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 To do:
 - assign IDs to experiments?
-- add explanation on how to navigate through this file
+- add instructions on how to navigate through this file
 - make images smaller?

 Experiment ideas: